Skip to main content

 SignON is a Horizon 2020 project which aims to develop a communication service that translates between signed and spoken (in both text and audio modalities) languages and caters for the communication needs between deaf, hard of hearing and hearing individuals.

-Reducing this communication gap is the overall objective of this project.
-To achieve this objective SignON aims to provide a communication service delivered through a mobile application, which has been co-designed and co-developed with the relevant user communities.
-This co-creation approach, rigidly followed by the SignON partners, where potential deaf, hard of hearing and hearing users are involved in the research, design and development activities makes SignON a unique endeavour with strong social and societal impact.
+The SignON communication service will translate between sign and spoken languages reducing this communication gap.
+The SignON communication service will be delivered through a mobile application which is co-designed with the user communities.
+In fact the SignON project follows a co-creation approach, where potential users are involved in the research, design and development activities from the start of the project.
+The tight connection with the deaf and hard of hearing communities makes SignON a unique endeavour with strong social and societal impact.

 The main focus of our research and development activities is driven by our co-creation process.
 This engagement with our user communities fuels the ideas that further the development of the project.
 This work aims to assess the gaps in communication between researchers, industry and the user communities, and in particular, deaf and hard of hearing communities.
 During these processes we have conducted interviews and surveys, have looked at case-studies and user-oriented design to ensure that users have been involved at every step of the design and development process and that the SignON services (including the App) meet users' expectations.
 Through open communication with potential users, we also manage their expectations, demonstrating the realistic capabilities of current AI.
 Our co-creation approach is iterative to ensure that both users and the SignON team advance steadily and together.